rladies/meetup-presentations_brisbane/2019/03/README.md

 ### Host

-We would like to thank [Nous Group](https://www.nousgroup.com) for providing the venue for this event.
+We would like to thank [Nous Group](https://www.nousgroup.com) for providing the venue for this event, and Jenny Shen for helping organise.

 ## Overview
 A short introduction to R and RStudio for total beginners wanting to learn R in a friendly environment.

 Find the [slides here](https://github.com/rladies/meetup-presentations_brisbane/blob/master/2019/03/R-Ladies_Brisbane_27March2019.pdf).

+### Use, Share and Adapt CC by 4

+If you want to use/cite/share/adapt the photos or slides please acknowledge the creator of the Creative Commons work you are using.

+Slides: Atefeh Taherian Fard, 2019, R Ladies Brisbane intro workshop, Nous Group Brisbane, available at https://github.com/rladies/meetup-presentations_brisbane/blob/master/2019/03/R-Ladies_Brisbane_27March2019.pdf under a [Creative Commons Attribution License 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)

+Photos: Jenny Shen, 2019, R Ladies Brisbane intro workshop, Nous Group Brisbane, avialable at https://github.com/rladies/meetup-presentations_brisbane/blob/master/2019/03/RL1.jpg and https://github.com/rladies/meetup-presentations_brisbane/blob/master/2019/03/RL2.jpg under a [Creative Commons Attribution License 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)